India Drought Monitor

 Does the IDM look back or forward in time?

 The India Drought Monitor includes both.
-The core map looks back in time, providing a "snapshot" of very recent conditions built on data through the previous week.
+The main map looks back in time, providing a “snapshot” of very recent conditions built on data through the previous week.
 Alongside it, the monitor also publishes short-range outlooks (7-, 15- and 30-day forecasts of the index), so users can see both where drought has been and where it may be heading.

 How does drought affect the country?